 - Tightly wrap in the baking paper then wrap again in cling wrap, making sure the log is firmly sealed.
 Repeat with the remaining half of the mixture and freeze until required.

-Shaping and baking Cookies are best baked from cold or frozen dough.
+Cookies are best baked from cold or frozen dough.

 - Spoon 55g-60g weight onto lined baking trays.
 Wearing gloves, form the cookies into round flat shapes about 2cm thick and 8cm round.